bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 1. Pass the `access_token` as a bearer token in the `Authorization` header.

-We can use the `IdentityModel` library to help us implement this logic in `MyBFF`, which means that we need to install the nuget package [`IdentityModel.AspnetCore`](https://www.nuget.org/packages?q=IdentityModel.AspnetCore)
+We can use the `IdentityModel` library to help us implementing this logic in `MyBFF`, which means that we need to install the nuget package [`IdentityModel.AspnetCore`](https://www.nuget.org/packages?q=IdentityModel.AspnetCore)